EastPlek/benchmark/README.md

 > *Use-ref GC frees memory only when nobody using it.*

 ## Cyclic Reference?
-What if, we have code like down below?
+What if we write code like the following?
 ```
 #include <iostream>
 #include <memory>